 No surprise, the ISBN is used in book publishing.
 It serves the same purposes for book publishers as UPCs do for other products.
 The ISBN is 10 digits, or 13 digits if it was published after January 1, 2007.
 You can get your ISBN at ISBN.org.

 The ASIN, Amazon Standard Identification Number, is an Amazon-specific identifier created when a product is uploaded to Amazon.
 It’s a 10-letter and/or number barcode that is used as a product identifier in the Amazon catalog.
-Amazon uses it to track inventory, index their product pages to provide better for search on Amazon.com, and it delivers important data about the product to shoppers.
+Amazon uses it to track inventory and index its product pages to provide better search on Amazon.com, and it delivers important data about the product to shoppers.

-To create a new ASIN, sellers must enter their GTIN, which as mentioned above is most commonly is the UPC, ISBN or EAN.
+To create a new ASIN, sellers must enter their GTIN, which as mentioned above is most commonly the UPC, ISBN, or EAN.
 Amazon uses the GTIN to generate a new ASIN or find an existing one.

 Again, Avery offers everything you need to make barcode labels, whether you want to print them yourself or have them custom printed.
 Try the free barcode generator so you can create your labels online in minutes.
 Then print them on-demand or let Avery WePrint professionally print them.

 If you need help creating or ordering barcode labels, please reach out to our Customer Care Team at (800) 942-8379.